kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

   - [ ] Feature gate (also fill in values in `kep.yaml`)
     - Feature gate name:
     - Components depending on the feature gate:
-  - [ ] Other
+  - [x] Other
     - Describe the mechanism:
+      - This feature is independently installed via a CRD hosted on the kubernetes-sigs Github.
     - Will enabling / disabling the feature require downtime of the control plane?
+      - No
     - Will enabling / disabling the feature require downtime or reprovisioning of a node?
 (Do not assume `Dynamic Kubelet Config` feature is enabled).
+      - No

 * **Does enabling the feature change any default behavior?**
-  Any change of default behavior may be surprising to users or break existing automations, so be extremely careful here.
+  _Any change of default behavior may be surprising to users or break existing automations, so be extremely careful here._
+  - No default Kubernetes behavior is currently planned to be based on this feature; it is designed to be used by the separately installed, out-of-tree, MCS controller.
+That being said, we are of the opinion that future features (default or not) may want to use this CRD (as debated in "To CRD or Not to CRD" section, above) but we believe it is in the scope of those future features to assess the impact of requiring CRD bootstrapping has on their feature stability if they do.

 * **Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?**
-  Also set `disable-supported` to `true` or `false` in `kep.yaml`.
+  _Also set `disable-supported` to `true` or `false` in `kep.yaml`.
-  Describe the consequences on existing workloads (e.g., if this is a runtime feature, can it break the existing applications?).
+  Describe the consequences on existing workloads (e.g., if this is a runtime feature, can it break the existing applications?)._
+    - Yes, as this feature only describes a CRD, it can most directly be disabled by uninstalling the CRD.
+  However in practice it is expected that the bootstrapping of this CRD and the management of the well known property CRs themselves will be managed by the mcs-controller, and the recommended way to disable this feature will be to disable the mcs-controller.
+  It is expected the mcs-controller will be responsible for detecting the presence of this CRD to gracefully fail or otherwise raise error messages that can be acted on if the CRD has been disabled by a mechanism other than the mcs-controller's lifecycle management of the CRD.

 * **What happens if we reenable the feature if it was previously rolled back?**
+   - Purely from this KEP's standpoint, feature reenablement - namely, reinstallation of the CRD - will do no more than reinstall the CRD schema.
+In relation to the expected lifecycle manager of this CRD (the mcs-controller), it is expected that on reenablement of the mcs-controller it will reinstall the CRD, will reestablish lifecycle management of the well known properties it is dependent on, including re-creating any relevant CRs.

 * **Are there any tests for feature enablement/disablement?**
-  The e2e framework does not currently support enabling or disabling feature gates.
+  _The e2e framework does not currently support enabling or disabling feature gates.
 However, unit tests in each component dealing with managing data, created with and without the feature, are necessary.
-At the very least, think about conversion tests if API types are being modified.
+At the very least, think about conversion tests if API types are being modified._
+    - As a dependency only for an out-of-tree component, there will not be e2e tests for feature enablement/disablement of this CRD in core Kubernetes, but e2e tests for this can be implemented in the [kubernetes-sigs/mcs-api repo](https://github.com/kubernetes-sigs/mcs-api) where a basic mcs-controller implementation lives.
+In reality, multiple mcs-controller implementations are expected to be produced outside of core and these production-ready mcs-controllers are responsible for their own e2e testing.

 ### Rollout, Upgrade and Rollback Planning